kingsgroupos/archivist/README.md

 }
 ```

-The referenced config file must satisfy the following criterion: its corresponding type must be map, the key type must be int64
+The referenced config file must meet the following criterion: its corresponding type must be map, the key type must be int64
 and the value type must be struct.

 <a name="datetime"></a>